-ATHENIAN: That God governs all things, and that chance and opportunity co-operate with Him in the government of human affairs.
+and opportunity co-operate with Him in the government of human affairs.
 There is, however, a third and less extreme view, that art should be there also; for I should say that in a storm there must surely be a great advantage in having the aid of the pilot's art.
 You would agree?
+ATHENIAN: That God governs all things, and that chance CLEINIAS: Yes.

 ATHENIAN: And does not a like principle apply to legislation as well as to other things: even supposing all the conditions to be favourable which are needed for the happiness of the state, yet the true legislator must from time to time appear on the scene?
+CLEINIAS: Most true.
+CLEINIAS: Certainly.
+ATHENIAN: And all the other artists just now mentioned, if they were bidden to offer up each their special prayer, would do so?
+CLEINIAS: Of course.
+ATHENIAN: And the legislator would do likewise?

-ATHENIAN: In each case the artist would be able to pray rightly for certain conditions, and if these were granted by fortune, he would then only require to exercise his art?
+ATHENIAN: In each case the artist would be able to pray rightly for certain conditions, and if these were granted by CLEINIAS: I believe that he would.